 Truncus arteriosus is a rare type of heart disease in which a single blood vessel (truncus arteriosus) comes out of the right and left ventricles, instead of the normal 2 vessels (pulmonary artery and aorta).
 It is present at birth (congenital heart disease).

 In normal circulation, the pulmonary artery comes out of the right ventricle and the aorta comes out of the left ventricle, which are separate from each other.

 With truncus arteriosus, a single artery comes out of the ventricles.
-There is usually also a large hole between the two ventricles (ventricular septal defect).
+There is most often also a large hole between the 2 ventricles (ventricular septal defect).
 As a result, the blue (without oxygen) and red (oxygen-rich) blood mix.